api3dao/old-api3-docs/docs/chainapi/user-guides/deployments.md

 ### Mainnets

-These are actual chains that process actual transactions.
+These are the chains that process actual transactions.

 ### Testnets